 As demographic change contributes to longevity, individual gains in healthy ageing are huge.
 Today, elderly citizens over 65 who were once considered frail are still mobile at retirement age and contribute to society.
 However, they will require support at some point.
 While family members still provide the lion’s share of elderly care work today, fewer children will be able to do so in future.
 Tomorrow’s senior citizens may not have children at all and if they do, they often live far away.
 Therefore, the state must ensure the provision of care to a greater extent than in the past.
 This also includes supporting “substitute families” in the form of inter-generational families and small-scale support networks.

 Dealing with demographic change

-Dealing constructively with demographic change requires a sober evidence-based analysis, the acceptance of unalterable developments and realistic goals that can be achieved with the available means and opportunities.
-The Berlin Institute's studies provide critical analyses and background information for this purpose.
-In addition to statistical analyses, we use qualitative survey methods that show how stakeholders, or the local population perceive and react to quantitatively measurable developments.
-On this basis, the Berlin Institute develops approaches to solutions and formulates recommendations for action for policy makers, economy and civil society.
+Coping with demographic change requires evidence-based analysis and realistic targets and standards.
+The Berlin Institute conducts such research and provides valuable information.
+In addition to data analysis, we use qualitative survey methods to illustrate how individuals "on the ground" perceive and respond to quantitatively measurable demographic change.
+Based on this research, the Berlin Institute develops solutions and recommendations for policy-makers, businesses and civil society.

 Phone: +49 30 - 31 01 73 24